SmirnovskyAnna/TravelBlog/README.md

 The application has:
   - :receipt: admin panel,
   - :door: a login form,
-  - ::world_map:: a page with travel's articles,
+  - :world_map: a page with travel's articles,
-  - ::newspaper:: the article with photos, geolocation.
+  - :newspaper: the article with photos, geolocation.

 Project has _sanity's schemas_: post, blockContent, category, author.